This post may contain affiliate links. See my disclosure policy.

 - Light and refreshing.
 The texture of the peaches and crisp topping make for a surprisingly delicate, flavorful, and irresistible dessert.

 - Peaches.
-While I prefer to use fresh peaches, canned peaches work just as well.
-If you use the canned variety, make sure they’re in their natural juices and NOT syrup.
+While I prefer fresh peaches, canned peaches work just as well.
+If you use the canned variety, ensure they’re in natural juices and NOT syrup.

 - Sugar.
 I used brown sugar, but white sugar can also work.
 For a sugar-free version, use a sugar-free sweetener, like a keto brown sugar substitute.